pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-display-with-source.md

 Now that you have created a scene, you can now build the look of your stream by layering sources on it.
 Think of your scene as the stage for a theatrical play.
 The sources you add are the moving set pieces that your audience will see.

-Please direct your attention to the Sources module and press the '+' button:
+1. Press the '+' button under the Sources module:

 ![Source Empty](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_Empty.png?raw=true)

-You should see a menu similar to the one below:
+You should see a menu similar to this:
-*For your convenience, we have highlighted the most commonly used sources for livestreaming*

 ![Source Add Menu](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_add_menu.png?raw=true)

+2. Select the type of source that best suits your needs:
 - [Display Capture](#capturing-your-entire-screen): Get your entire screen
 - [Game Capture](#capturing-a-game): Capture a fullscreen application / game
 - [Window Capture](#capturing-a-window): Capture a specific window (e.g. A web browser)